Cool Summer Reading and Learning for Kids

 Even More Lists!

 Students may want to check out 20th and 21st century novels via the silver screen this summer.
-In the School Library Journal, Gabrielle Bondi collected what to watch in 2016’s Page to Screen post, with most in the YA category.
-Watch for an update.
-Recent SLJ posts on Read- & Watch-Alikes add lots more movies and streaming productions to consider.
+In the School Library Journal, Kent Turner evaluates A Wrinkle in Time‘s trip to the movie theater this year.
+Earlier Gabrielle Bondi collected what to watch in 2016’s Page to Screen post, with most in the YA category.

 Online Student Reading Challenges

 Students can tackle nonfiction – news, features, essays, and more – via the NYT Learning Network’s Summer Reading Contest.
-Teachers can attend or get the archived link by registering for the May 10, 2017 webinar to learn more about the contest that runs from June 16 to August 25.
+Teachers can access an archived webinar to learn more about the contest that runs from June 15 to August 24.

 Kids must be 13 and over (that’s a COPPA requirement) to submit comments of up to 200 to 300 words on favorite reads to the NYTLN contest.
 Teachers can have students use a code to have whole classes participate.

 Students can access New York Times content through the Learning Network links – and there are lots of them – at no cost.
-And the Times still has its 10-free-articles-a-month policy in its tiered subscription system.
+And the Times has a 5-free-articles-a-month policy in its tiered subscription system.

 Like some public library opportunities, such as those based on the Collaborative Summer Library Program, Scholastic encourages kids to keep a log – online – of time spent reading as part of its Summer Challenge.
 Teachers or the kids themselves can register.
 Scholastic offers long lists of books arranged by genre and age.
 And there’s the possibility of prizes for ardent readers.
 Teachers will find articles and other materials to help build student engagement and lessen summer slide.